Morgan Stanley Increases Rockwell Automation (NYSE:ROK) Price Target to $313.00

-Rockwell Automation (NYSE:ROK) had its price target hoisted by stock analysts at Morgan Stanley from $300.00 to $313.00 in a report released on Thursday, Benzinga reports.
+Rockwell Automation (NYSE:ROK) had its price objective boosted by equities researchers at Morgan Stanley from $300.00 to $313.00 in a research note issued to investors on Wednesday, Benzinga reports.
 The firm currently has an “overweight” rating on the industrial products company’s stock.
-Morgan Stanley’s target price suggests a potential upside of 17.56% from the stock’s current price.
+Morgan Stanley’s target price would suggest a potential upside of 17.44% from the stock’s previous close.

-In other news, SVP Frank C. Kulaszewicz sold 3,900 shares of the business’s stock in a transaction that occurred on Friday, January 29th.
-The stock was sold at an average price of $255.06, for a total transaction of $994,734.00.
-Following the transaction, the senior vice president now owns 23,917 shares of the company’s stock, valued at approximately $6,100,270.02.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, SVP Frank C. Kulaszewicz sold 100 shares of the stock in a transaction on Monday, March 8th.
-The shares were sold at an average price of $255.14, for a total value of $25,514.00.
-Following the sale, the senior vice president now owns 19,462 shares in the company, valued at approximately $4,965,534.68.
+In related news, SVP Frank C. Kulaszewicz sold 100 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
+The shares were sold at an average price of $255.14, for a total transaction of $25,514.00.
+Following the transaction, the senior vice president now directly owns 19,462 shares of the company’s stock, valued at $4,965,534.68.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP Rebecca W. House sold 6,268 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $265.21, for a total transaction of $1,662,336.28.
+Following the completion of the sale, the senior vice president now directly owns 12,421 shares of the company’s stock, valued at $3,294,173.41.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 5,300 shares of company stock worth $1,342,726.
-Insiders own 0.79% of the company’s stock.
+Insiders have sold 7,668 shares of company stock worth $2,010,328 over the last ninety days.
+0.79% of the stock is currently owned by insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-BlackRock Inc. grew its holdings in Rockwell Automation by 2.6% during the 4th quarter.
-BlackRock Inc. now owns 8,650,528 shares of the industrial products company’s stock valued at $2,169,639,000 after purchasing an additional 215,175 shares during the last quarter.
-Sumitomo Mitsui Trust Holdings Inc. boosted its holdings in Rockwell Automation by 6.1% during the 4th quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,437,253 shares of the industrial products company’s stock valued at $360,477,000 after acquiring an additional 82,791 shares during the period.
-Lazard Asset Management LLC grew its position in Rockwell Automation by 6.6% in the 4th quarter.
-Lazard Asset Management LLC now owns 1,193,398 shares of the industrial products company’s stock valued at $299,315,000 after acquiring an additional 74,043 shares during the last quarter.
-UBS Asset Management Americas Inc. lifted its position in shares of Rockwell Automation by 5.7% during the fourth quarter.
-UBS Asset Management Americas Inc. now owns 945,790 shares of the industrial products company’s stock worth $237,214,000 after purchasing an additional 51,350 shares during the last quarter.
-Finally, Norges Bank purchased a new stake in shares of Rockwell Automation during the fourth quarter valued at $230,672,000.
-Hedge funds and other institutional investors own 76.21% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of ROK.
+IronBridge Private Wealth LLC bought a new stake in Rockwell Automation in the fourth quarter worth approximately $27,000.
+BDO Wealth Advisors LLC grew its position in Rockwell Automation by 177.8% in the fourth quarter.
+BDO Wealth Advisors LLC now owns 125 shares of the industrial products company’s stock worth $31,000 after acquiring an additional 80 shares in the last quarter.
+Pinnacle Bancorp Inc. boosted its holdings in shares of Rockwell Automation by 191.1% during the 1st quarter.
+Pinnacle Bancorp Inc. now owns 131 shares of the industrial products company’s stock worth $35,000 after buying an additional 86 shares during the period.
+Exane Derivatives boosted its holdings in shares of Rockwell Automation by 6,850.0% during the 1st quarter.
+Exane Derivatives now owns 139 shares of the industrial products company’s stock worth $37,000 after buying an additional 137 shares during the period.
+Finally, Hexavest Inc. boosted its holdings in shares of Rockwell Automation by 45.4% during the 4th quarter.
+Hexavest Inc. now owns 173 shares of the industrial products company’s stock worth $43,000 after buying an additional 54 shares during the period.
+76.21% of the stock is owned by institutional investors.

 Rockwell Automation, Inc provides industrial automation and digital transformation solutions.
 The company operates in two segments, Architecture & Software, and Control Products & Solutions.
 The Architecture & Software segment offers a portfolio of automation and information platforms, including hardware and software.